A GUIDE TO LOAN FORGIVENESS

-The SBA is once again accepting applications for the Paycheck Protection Program.
-Please click here to apply.
+Currently unavailable.
 We are working applications in the order in which they are received, including those that were submitted during the first round of funding.
-We are only accepting iQ member applications at this time.
-The application window ends on August 8, 2020.
+The application window ended on August 7, 2020.

 Below is conditional information from the SBA about the loan, the rules of forgiveness, and how to best use your funds to apply for forgiveness.
 The SBA may release further instruction on how these loans can be forgiven, so as always, please make sure to consult with your tax or legal adviser about your own specific situation for loan forgiveness and your 2020 taxes.

 The PPFA brings important changes to the Payroll Protection Program (PPP) and will provide significant assistance to you as an employer, particularly retail and restaurant businesses just now beginning to open.

 The Treasury Dept and SBA are continuing to develop the system for processing PPP Forgiveness loans.
 We are standing by ready to integrate these changes into our program as soon as they are released.
 You will receive information about how to access the platform when it becomes available.

 The PPFA does two important things.
 First, it triples the amount of time allotted for PPP loan recipients to spend the funds and qualify for forgiveness from 8 weeks to 24 weeks.
 Under the original PPP, recipients could only receive forgiveness if they spent the funds in the 8 weeks following disbursement.
 That arrangement was problematic for businesses just beginning to open as they were unable to fully use the funds during the 8 weeks.
 This extension will provide significant relief to those businesses as they begin to reopen, but under social distancing and other conditions which will impact revenue.
 Borrowers can elect whether to keep the original eight-week period or extend to the 24 weeks.